nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 04.md

 Anyway, I was thankful.
 Yeah.
 Yeah.
 Right.
 Alright.

 I'm back.
 Sorry, guys.
 Oh, good.
-So and so, Kahir, what you found out, you this crystal is definitely something, definitely something that that you haven't really worked with before.
+So and so, Cahir, what you found out, you this crystal is definitely something, definitely something that that you haven't really worked with before.
 But in your in your research for for your, smithing business, you have run across a, you've run across a specific, type of gem that appears to have the same properties as this one.

 It's called it's called a chronoprism.
 This this specific gem is actually, forged, out of the, of the essence of time itself.
 It's not able to be, harnessed for much as far as, like, being able to, being able to build, effective weaponry or armor, which is kinda why it's not really your thing.
 You know, you're more of a, you know, you're more of a battlesmith sort of person.
 And this seems to be a little bit more froofy and that kind of thing.